Turnstyle App Design

 Surveys, Interviews, Observations

-To kick off the discovery phase, we conducted surveys and interviews with Design Insight Group (DIG), consisting of NYC older adults (OAs), caregivers, and community experts.
+Kicking off Discovery, we conducted surveys and interviews with Design Insight Group (DIG), consisting of older adults (OAs), caregivers, and community experts in NYC.

-Through conversations and observations, we learned about major frustrations in older adults' lives, how they currently access resources, and how technology might help make their lives a little easier.
-Throughout the fellowship, DIG helped us continuously test and refine a Minimal Viable Product to present back to community.
+Through conversations and observations with DIG, we learned about OA frustrations and the ways in which they currently navigate resources.
+Throughout the fellowship, DIG helped us continuously test and refine a MVP.

 Stakeholder Maps, Personas, User Journey Maps